Introduction: Octagonal Greenhouse

 Step 13: Original Drawings

 My drawing skills are limited without a drafting arm and I have no training with my 2D CAD program, so I usually stick with graph paper, ruler, and front/side/top elevations.
-Unfortunately, I just visualize most of my projects.
-If you need a better drawing, email me and I will do better front, side, and top elevations that clearly depict the individual parts.
-Maybe one of these days I will take the time to learn to use my CAD program and be able to present nice professional plans.
+Unfortunately, I just visualize most of my projects and I usually scribble down my materials list on a piece of scratch paper.

 Step 14: Updates